Chinese martial arts: Philosophical influences

 The ideas associated with Chinese martial arts changed with the evolution of Chinese society and over time acquired some philosophical bases: Passages in the Zhuangzi (莊子), a Taoist text, pertain to the psychology and practice of martial arts.
-Zhuang Zi, its eponymous author, is believed to have lived in the 4th century BCE.
-The Tao Te Ching, often credited to Lao Zi, is another Taoist text that contains principles applicable to martial arts.
-According to one of the classic texts of Confucianism, Zhou Li (周禮), Archery and charioteering were part of the "six arts" (六藝 (六艺, Liù yì), including rites, music, calligraphy and mathematics) of the Zhou Dynasty (1122–256 BCE).
-The Art of War (孫子兵法 (孙子兵法, Sūnzǐ bīngfǎ)), written during the 6th century BCE by Sun Tzu (孫子 (孙子, Sūnzǐ)), deals directly with military warfare but contains ideas that are used in the Chinese martial arts.
+Zhuangzi, its eponymous author, is believed to have lived in the [4th century BC].
+The Tao Te Ching, often credited to Laozi, is another Taoist text that contains principles applicable to martial arts.
+According to one of the classic texts of Confucianism, Zhou Li (周禮), Archery and charioteering were part of the "six arts" (六藝 (六艺, Liù yì), including rites, music, calligraphy and mathematics) of the Zhou dynasty (1122–256 BC).
+The Art of War (孫子兵法 (孙子兵法, Sūnzǐ bīngfǎ)), written during the [6th century BC] by Sun Tzu (孫子 (孙子, Sūnzǐ)), deals directly with military warfare but contains ideas that are used in the Chinese martial arts.

-Taoist practitioners have been practicing Tao Yin (physical exercises similar to Qigong that was one of the progenitors to T'ai chi ch'uan) from as early as 500 BCE.
-In 39–92 CE, "Six Chapters of Hand Fighting", were included in the Han Shu (history of the Former Han Dynasty) written by Pan Ku.
-Also, the noted physician, Hua Tuo, composed the "Five Animals Play"—tiger, deer, monkey, bear, and bird, around 208 CE.
+Taoist practitioners have been practicing daoyin (physical exercises similar to qigong that was one of the progenitors to tai chi) from as early as 500 BC.
+In 39–92 AD, "Six Chapters of Hand Fighting", were included in the Han Shu (history of the Former Han dynasty) written by Ban Gu.
+Also, the noted physician, Hua Tuo, composed the "Five Animals Play"—tiger, deer, monkey, bear, and bird, around 208 AD.
 Taoist philosophy and their approach to health and exercise have influenced the Chinese martial arts to a certain extent.
 Direct reference to Taoist concepts can be found in such styles as the "Eight Immortals," which uses fighting techniques attributed to the characteristics of each immortal.